matuzo/HTMHell/hell/adventcalendar/2023/8/index.md

 "learn who your users are and how they use the web" and "learn how to test your code". or is your point that most people stop at the first advice?
-I believe that you have a really good and important point with your "criticism", but I don't find the argument "it's not worth caring about semantics, care about users" unsatisfying because it doesn't of guidance.
+I believe that you have a really good and important point with your "criticism", but I don't find the argument "it's not worth caring about semantics, care about users" unsatisfying because it doesn't offer guidance.
 -->

 And you know what?
 It doesn’t matter if you agree with me on the value of semantics.
 I’m sure you’ll be making the right decisions.
 After all, you’ve just read a big rant on HTML in the HTMHell advent calendar.